pandeysarvagya/FACE_DETECTION/README.md

 Usage:

-To detect faces in an image and draw a square around them, call the `detect_face(image_path)` function with the path to the image file as a parameter.
+To detect faces in an image and draw a square around them, call the `face_cascade.detectMultiScale(image_path)` function with the path to the image file as a parameter.
 The function will display the image with the face detection squares overlaid.
 If there are multiple faces in the image, the function will draw a square around each face.
 If there are no faces in the image, the function will display a message indicating that no faces were detected.

 Note that this function uses the pre-trained frontal face Haar Cascade classifier provided by OpenCV for face detection.